reflex-frp/reflex/Quickref.md

 -- Given a Dynamic of network-creating actions, create a network that is recreated whenever the Dynamic updates.
 -- The returned Event of network results occurs when the Dynamic does.
-Note: Often, the type a is an Event, -- in which case the return value is an Event-of-Events that would typically be flattened (via switchPromptly).
+Note: Often, the type a is an Event, -- in which case the return value is an Event-of-Events that would typically be flattened (via switchHold).
 [P,A]   networkView :: Dynamic (m a) -> m (Event a)

 -- Given an initial network and an Event of network-creating actions, create a network that is recreated whenever the